gene-ressler/bridge-designer/src/app/ISSUES.md

 - Complete help edit
   - @ 60%
 - Member details
-- Printing, 3D
+- Consider auto-placement of 3d print objects.
+Big project.

 ## Issues

+- Add browser checks.
+Disable features or entire app.
+See features.js for ideas.
 - Help should be its own window.
   - Maybe not since BD best in full screen mode anyway?
   - Use router to select either help or BD.
 - Central texture manager.
 Should initiate loading all at startup.
 - Defer loading of late/intermittent use code: help, print, fly-through.
-- Limited hardware resilience?
-Need more info.
-  - Add pre-run inventory for browser type and WebGL2 availability.

 # Fixed issues